MakeSchool-Tutorials/GameOfLife-Unity-VR/P05-ui/content.md

 }
 ```

-The Random function is a UnityEngine function.
-C\# also has a built in function System.Random that’s a little different.
-The reason we’re not getting a collision between UnityEngine.Random and System.Random is because of what namespace, or set of names, we’re using.
-The “using” statements at the top tell us what namespaces to use.
-If we were to add “using System” at the top, then we’d need to specify UnityEngine.Random
+The `Random` function is a UnityEngine function.
+C# also has a built in function `System.Random` that’s a little different.
+The reason we’re not getting a collision between `UnityEngine.Random` and `System.Random` is because of what namespace, or set of names, we’re using.
+The `using` statements at the top tell us what namespaces to use.
+If we were to add `using System` at the top, then we’d need to specify `UnityEngine.Random`
-or System.Random as the case may be.
+or `System.Random` as the case may be.

 Save components and Run the Scene!

 ![Randomize](../media/image38.gif)

-Hmmm… Something wonky’s going on… First of all, when you press the “Clear” and “Randomize” buttons, sometimes they don’t happen immediately.
-Also, what happened when we pressed the “Play” button??
+Hmmm… Something wonky’s going on… First of all, when you press the `Clear` and `Randomize` buttons, sometimes they don’t happen immediately.
+Also, what happened when we pressed the `Play` button?
 Is our game broken???

+# Fixing the problems

 There are two issues here.
 One is that we’re not resetting our timer when we press our buttons, and we should be.
-The second is that our Clear and Randomize methods are setting what values the Cells should have on the next step, but that’s being overwritten by our Evolve method.
+The second is that our `Clear` and `Randomize` methods are setting what values the Cells should have on the next step, but that’s being overwritten by our Evolve method.

->[action]
+> [action]
+>
->To fix the first problem, Create the following method:
+To fix the first problem, Create the following method:
 >
 ```
 private void ResetEvolutionTimer() {